andrewringler/git-annex-turtle/README.md

  * what icons to display for git files, staged, in a commit, unstaged, etc…, maybe copy what git annex status does
  * rename git-annex-finder process name to 'git-annex-turtle Finder'
  * rename git-annex-mac-cmd to 'git-annex-turtle-cli'
+ * on first launch if directory is already showing icons do not appear

 ## Notes
  * https://github.com/liferay/liferay-nativity could provide Finder integration for older OSes if needed.